 Recommendations

-• Morning photoshoot (wedding dress, the dressing process, rings, jewelry, portraits, first look) - 2 hours
+• Morning photos (details, getting ready, portraits, first look) – 2 hours

 • Cocktail hour – 1 hour